kpaenen/qscape/README.md

   Note: This can take a long time for large study areas and low lag distances.
   QGIS may seem to freeze, but the tool will still continue running in the background.

-# known bugs and problems
+# Known bugs and problems
 - Script may fail with "invalid object" error.
   This can be solved by going to 'Toolbox>Options>Processing>General>Filter invalid objects' and choose 'Do not filter'
 - Accessing feature layer attributes in QGIS at the time of writing knows a memory leak.